Abhishaike/HyperProtoNetReproduce/README.md

 The CIFAR-100 data should be downloaded automatically upon the appropriate CIFAR-100 train run.

 ## Running train/test scripts
-For the CIFAR-100 or ImageNet-200 (change dataset arguement as needed) classification tasks
+For the CIFAR-100 or ImageNet-200 (change dataset arguement as needed to 'imagenet', 'cifar' or 'mnist') classification tasks
 ```
 python3 main_imagenet_cifar.py.py --dataset imagenet --seed 50
 ```